pSpaces/Programming-with-Spaces/README.md

 # Documentation

 # I want to program with Spaces in language X
-Just go to xSpaces and follow the instructions ;)
+You are in the wrong place :) Go to the the documentation of xSpaces follow the instructions.

 # Can a program written in X and another one written in Y interact through Spaces?
 Yes, they can.
 Instructions coming soon...

 # I want to implement a new support for Spaces in language X
-Follow the below instructions.
+You should adhere to the below guidelines.
+The key idea of the programming model is to support interaction by adding and retrieving tuples from local and remote spaces.
+Programs and spaces can be located in any device.
+All spaces support the same minimal API and interaction protocols.

+## Local Spaces
+A space is is a collection of tuples supporting a simple API described below.
+Whenever possible the interface or abstract data type used for specify the API of spaces should be called `Space`.

 ## (1) Adhere to the following API for the tuple space
-Spaces should implement an interface supports several operations.
+Spaces should implement an interface that supports several operations.
+Every implementation must support the core API specified below.
+Other operations may be supported.

-### CORE Interface
+### Core Space API
 All spaces must implement the following operations:
 - `put` adds a tuple to a space.
 - `get` blocks until a tuple is found in the space which matches a given template.
 It then returns the matched tuple and removes it from the space.